 The Holmes County Consolidated School District wishes to inform the faculty, students, parents, and the public as to the status of its asbestos management program.
-The Holmes County Consolidated School District has on file with the Mississippi Department of Education an approved asbestos management plan and has completed the three-year re-inspection of all asbestos material.
-Asbestos-containing building materials remaining in district facilities do not present a health risk to our students or the public.

 The district has trained personnel on staff to identify, handle and dispose of asbestos material should there be a need.
-Anyone wishing to review the district's asbestos management plans may do so at the Educational Services Center or each school location.